Regd.No.: 126198/071/072

 Is Everest Region trek worth it?

-The awe-inspiring landscape, vibrant prayer wheels, suspension bridges, dining around a fireplace, warm smiles of the natives, etc tends to make the trek worth it.
+The awe-inspiring landscape, vibrant prayer wheels, suspension bridges, dining around a fireplace, warm smiles of the natives, etc tend to make the trek worth it.

 Can I do Everest Region trek?